shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | 1, 2, 4, 6, 12, 24, 26, 52 | 12 |

-PPY is an abbreviation for "payments per year", and in the case of the Field object, determines the frequency for the fee stream.
+PPY is an abbreviation for "payments per year", and in the case of the Fee object, determines the frequency for the fee stream.
 If the value of the `Term` field is `1`, then the value of this field is ignored.